 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact District Manager at 303-858-9909 with any questions or for public participation opportunities that may affect water quality.
+Please contact DISTRICT MANAGER at 303-858-9909 with any questions or for public participation opportunities that may affect water quality.
+Please see the water quality data from our wholesale system(s) (either attached or included in this report) for additional information about your drinking water.